schmitzal/tinyimg/README.md

 ## Installation via composer
 1. Get extension tinyimg: `composer require schmitzal/tinyimg`
-2. Active extension (using extension manager or commandline)
+2. Activate extension (using extension manager or commandline)

 #### _Installation via extension manager_
 Installing the extension via extension manager is possible but as tinyimg requires the [tinify/tinify](https://packagist.org/packages/tinify/tinify) library you will have to take care of installing this package manually.